soxueren/atsd/api/sql/README.md

   AND t1.entity = 'nurswgvml006'
 ```

 In this particular case, since timestamps for each of these metrics are identical and being collected by the same script, `JOIN` produces merged rows for all the detailed records.
+This is typically the case when multiple metrics are inserted with one command or when time is controlled externally.

 ```ls
 | datetime             | entity       | t1.value | t2.value | t3.value |